A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Discussion

 \section{Discussion}

 In this paper, we propose a general and flexible framework for testing the equality of two conditional distributions based on conditional generative learning methods using deep neural networks.
-For the theoretical analysis of the conditional generator learning, we develop new theoretical results involving the offset Rademacher complexity and approximation properties using deep neural networks.
-Our new results can simplify the theoretical proof involving deep neural networks and mitigate the curse of dimensionality of covariates.
-Under the proposed framework, we develop two special tests: the generative permutation-based conditional distribution equality test (GP-CDET) and the generative classification accuracy-based conditional distribution equality test (GCA-CDET).
-We establish a minimax lower bound for statistical inference of testing the equality of two conditional distributions under certain smoothness conditions, and demonstrate that GP-CDET and its modified version can achieve this lower bound, either exactly or up to an iterated logarithm factor.
-Furthermore, we prove the testing consistency for GCA-CDET.
+To illustrate the proposed framework, we develop the generative classification accuracy-based conditional distribution equality test using MDNs.
+We investigate the convergence properties of the learned MDN conditional generator and prove the testing consistency for GCA-CDET.
 To validate the proposed methods empirically, we compute the GCA-CDET within our proposed framework through various numerical experiments.
+Furthermore, in the online supplementary material, we establish a minimax lower bound for statistical inference of testing the equality of two conditional distributions under certain smoothness conditions, and demonstrate that some tests within the proposed framework achieve this lower bound, either exactly or up to an iterated logarithm factor.

 Several questions deserve further investigation.
 For example: (1) Randomness of data splitting and synthetic data generation.
 The proposed tests are intrinsically randomized due to the data splitting for $\mathbb{D}_2$ and the data generation through the learned conditional generator and $\mathbb{D}_1$.
 Without carefully documenting random seeds, researcher can “select” the results by reporting the best results across different splits and synthetic data generation.
-A possible solution to this issue is to apply de-randomized techniques based on e-values, which have been used in a series of recent work such as \cite{vovk2020note,ren2023derandomizing,bashari2024derandomized,ren2024derandomised}.
+A possible solution to this issue is to apply de-randomized techniques based on e-values, which have been used in a series of recent work such as \cite{ren2023derandomizing,bashari2024derandomized,ren2024derandomised}.
 These authors have shown that using e-values successfully stabilizes the output of some randomized tests.
 (2) Considering other conditional generative learning approaches.
 In this work, we use MDNs for learning the conditional generator.
 It would be interesting to consider other state-of-the-art conditional generative learning approaches, such as conditional stochastic interpolation, conditional F\"ollmer flow, and conditional diffusion model.
 We leave these questions for future work.